CollapseRider69/GACRC/README.md

 ## Analysis Pipeline

-The analysis is performed in three stages.
+The analysis is performed in four stages.

 ---